-See also policies/procedures described in "THE CREDIT AND COLLECTION POLICIES".
+See also policies/procedures set out in "The Credit and Collection Policy".

-The EBA Guidelines specify that the requisite elements of the criterion are met if the relevant entity is a prudentially regulated financial institution.
+The EBA Guidelines specify that this criterion should be considered to have the requisite elements of the criterion if it is a prudentially regulated financial institution.

-This requirement is certainly met by the two Servicers, as confirmed in the statement contained in §(s) of "COMPLIANCE WITH STS REQUIREMENTS".
+This requirement is certainly met by BMPS, as confirmed in the statement contained in "STS Compliance" §(u).